epflgraph/db-cache-manager/README.md

         )

         # Creating the cache table if it does not exist
-        # The columns "id_token", "fingerprint", and "date_added" should not have their names changed, since the
+        # The columns "id_token" and "date_added" should not have their names changed, since the
         # methods in the parent class rely on their names.
         # The types of "id_token" and "date_added" should not be changed, but "fingerprint" can be LONGTEXT if need be.
         # Aside from these three columns, add any columns you need.
 For this example, the task could be text